HaroldSP/Dungeon_Master/dicetower/README.md

 # Dungeon Master Dice Tower Firmware (PlatformIO)

 This firmware targets a NodeMCU V3 (ESP8266, CH340) and blinks the onboard LED (no LED strip required).
+It starts a Wi‑Fi Access Point and exposes an HTTP API to control blinking.

 ## Hardware